aapaolaza/UCIVIT-WebIntCap/README.md

 Once the server is running, a quick way of testing if the events are being captured and stored correctly is running the following code in the terminal.
 NOTE: this code assumes MongoDB has been properly installed, the *mongo* function is available, and no authentication has been configured for the database.

+The following code:

+1. Connects to a local MongoDB installation
+1. Switches to the default UCIVIT database
+1. Counts the number of events recorded so far
+1. Shows the formatted information for the last captured event

 ```
 mongo
 use ucivitdb
 db.events.find().count()
+db.events.find().sort({"timestamp":-1}).limit(1).pretty()
 ```

 ### 2 Deploy script into your Web site